DataDog/hiring-engineers/answers.md

 ### Host Map With Tags
 ![](./screenshots/hostmap_with_tags.png)

-* I added a few example tags to my host, Kims-Macbook-Pro.local, in the Agent config file and viewed them on the Host Map.
+To complete the next objective, I read the Guide to Tagging in the Datadog docs, and in particular looked at the section pertaining to assigning tags via the configuration files.
+I opened the datadog.conf file and edited it to add a few example tags to my host, Kims-Macbook-Pro.local.
+I formatted my tags in the suggested key:value syntax so that I could observe their intended behavior in the filtering mechanisms provided within the Datadog web app.

+Next, I navigated to the Host Map page and filtered by the example tags I had added so I could see my host grouped under its related tags.

 ### test.support.random Agent Check
     from checks import AgentCheck